5 Ways Kinstretch Will Improve Your Yoga Practice

 Our goal here is to highlight ways to incorporate Kinstretch and Functional Range Conditioning based principles into what you are doing in yoga for improved success.
 You might find that you are already doing something similar without the fancy acronyms.
-Here are the 5 Way Kinstretch Will Improve Your Yoga Practice.
+Here are the 5 Ways to Improve Yoga with Kinstretch.

 “A muscle working hard recruit is the neighboring muscles, and if they are already part of the action, it amplifies their strength.
 The neural impulses emitted by the contracting muscle reach other muscles and ‘turn them on’ as an electric current starts a motor”.